kpiris/bcbbr/README.md

 > [!WARNING]
 This encrypted export will need to be restored manually (from the web vault, for example).
 And can only be restored on the same Bitwarden account from where it was taken.
-Check [Bitwarden documentation](https://bitwarden.com/help/encrypted-export/) for more information about what that is.
+Check [Bitwarden documentation](https://bitwarden.com/help/encrypted-export/) for more information about what this is.

 > [!WARNING]
-Also: this encrypted export script does not back up any attachment (it will warn you if there are any in any encrypt-exported vault).
+Also: this encrypted export script **does not back up any attachment** (it will warn you if there are any in any encrypt-exported vault).